newretirement/fpe-api/datatypes.md

 #### ContributionFromIncome

-`ContributionFromIncome` determines how contributions from a given income payment are calculated, and to what account(s) the contributions will be deposited.
+`ContributionFromIncome` determines how contributions (employee and employer) from earned income are calculated, and to what account(s) the contributions will be deposited.

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |